 Table of Contents

-The electronic legal environment in Moldova is still developing, thus using printed resources is more accessible and still remains a reliable and accurate source for doing legal research.
+The electronic legal environment in Moldova is under continuing development, thus using printed resources is more accessible and still remains a reliable and accurate source for doing legal research.
 The present article emphasizes on major printed primary legal documents and provides an insight of secondary legal materials.
 All citations include legal materials written in Romanian and Russian, as no authorized translations in foreign languages are publicly available for using.

 On July 28, 1994, the Moldovan Parliament approved a new constitution, declaring Moldova a Republic as well as declaring its enduring neutrality.
-The document proclaimed that Republic of Moldova was an independent state and pronounced its commitment to democracy.
+The new document transformed Moldova into an independent, democratic state.
 Moreover, during 2003 the new Moldovan Civil Code, Penal Code, Civil Procedural Code and Penal Procedural Code were adopted, and those from Soviet times being abrogated.
-Accordingly, the entire legal system underwent major changes.
-The entire list of new Codes can be viewed here.
+Accordingly, the entire legal institutional system underwent changes.
+The entire list of Codes can be viewed here.

 Currently, the judicial system is divided into three branches: ordinary Courts, Courts of Appeal and the Supreme Court.
-Accordingly, appeals are examined by the Courts of Appeal and the Supreme Court of Justice.
-In previous years, the Supreme Court of Justice only selectively examined judicial cases which had to pass a complex procedure; nowadays the cases that potentially can be examined by the SCJ significantly increased.
-This tremendously changed and expanded petitioner’s rights.
+Accordingly, the petition process is carried out through the Court of Appeal and the Supreme Court of Justice.
+In previous years, the Supreme Court of Justice could selectively examine judicial cases passing a complex procedure, but nowadays all petitioners can apply to the highest level.
+This move tremendously changed and expanded petitioner’s rights.

-The Constitution of the Republic of Moldova represents the supreme law for the system of Moldovan legislation.
+The Constitution of the Republic of Moldova officially represents the supreme law for the system of Moldovan legislation.
 No laws, other legal acts or regulations in contradiction with the provisions of the Constitution may have any legal power.
 Such a legal hierarchy assumes the subordination of normative acts of a lower level to normative acts of a higher level and, ultimately, to the Constitution as the normative act of the highest legal power.
-All constitutional amendments have to pass a prolonged and specifically defined legislative process, the Constitution’s supremacy being guaranteed by the Constitutional Court.
+All modifications have to pass a prolonged and specifically defined legislative process, its supremacy being guaranteed by the Constitutional Court.

 Constitutia Republicii Moldova [The Constitution of the Republic of Moldova] was adopted on July 29th 1994 and published in Monitorul Oficial (Official Gazette) 1st from August 12, 1994.
 Latest update of the Constitution was published in Monitorul Oficial 106-111/502 from 07/14/2006.

-The Constitutional Court is the sole and highest authority of constitutional jurisdiction in Moldova.
-It is a unique judicial body, independent from the executive, legislative and judiciary branches; it deals exclusively with constitutionality issues of the law (judicial review).
+The Constitutional Court is the sole and highest authority of constitutional judicature in Moldova.
+It is a unique constitutional judicial body, independent from the executive, legislature and judiciary branches; it decides constitutional cases and deals exclusively with constitutional issues of the law.
 It consists of six judges nominated for six-year terms.
 Two judges are appointed by Parliament, two by the Government and two by the Magistrate Council.

-The President of Moldova is the representative of the executive power with basic supervisory and guarantor functions.
+The President of Moldova is an impartial power with basic supervisory and guaranteed functions.
 The President is elected by Parliament for a four year term and is eligible for re-election.
-In relation to the legislative branch of government, his powers include the promulgation of legislative acts and regulations, and suspension of the promulgation of legislation by requesting its re-examination.
-Also, the President is responsible for the nomination of the Prime Minister.
+He has numerous functions involving both legislative and executive powers.
+In connection with the legislative branch of government, his powers include the promulgation of legislative acts and regulations, and suspension of the promulgation of legislation by requesting its re-examination.
+In terms of executive functions, powers include the nomination of the Prime Minister.
 Further roles include the power to conduct negotiations and conclude international treaties on behalf of the Republic of Moldova, accrediting official representatives of Moldova in other countries, and decreeing diplomatic missions abroad.
-In relation to the judicial branch, the main function of the President is to appoint the judges following the proposal of the Higher Magistrates Council.

 The president is elected by three fifths of the votes of selected deputies from the Parliament.
 If any of candidates proposed do not obtain necessary quantity of votes, a second round of voting takes place between the two nominees with the highest percentages.